MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-If none of the SVCB records are consistent with any active or in-progress connection, clients must proceed as described in Step 3 of the procedure in {{client-behavior}}.
+If none of the SVCB records are consistent with any active or in-progress connection, clients must proceed with connection establishment as described in
+{{client-behavior}}.

 ## Generating and using incomplete responses {#incomplete-response}